-If you sell a good or service to a buyer, you may be eligible for PayPal's Seller Protection program, which terms and conditions are set forth herein and form part of the user agreement.
+If you sell good or service to a buyer, you may be eligible for PayPal's Seller Protection program, which terms and conditions are set forth herein and form part of the user agreement.
 When it applies, PayPal's Seller Protection program entitles you to retain the full purchase amount.
 PayPal determines, in its sole discretion, whether your claim is eligible for PayPal's Seller Protection program based on the eligibility requirements, any information or documentation provided during the resolution process, or any other information PayPal deems relevant and appropriate under the circumstances.
 There is no limit on the number of payments eligible for PayPal's Seller Protection program.
 By accessing the Transaction Details page in your PayPal account you can identify transactions that may be eligible for protection under this program.

-PayPal Seller Protection may apply when a buyer claims that:
+PayPal's Seller Protection program may apply when a buyer claims that:

-- They did not authorize, or benefit from, funds sent from their PayPal account (referred to as an "Unauthorized Transaction" claim and the Unauthorized Transaction occurs in an environment hosted by PayPal; or - They didn't receive the item from you (referred to as an "Item Not Received" claim).
+- They did not authorise, or benefit from, funds sent from their PayPal account (referred to as an "Unauthorised Transaction" claim), and the Unauthorised Transaction occurs in an environment not hosted by PayPal; or - They didn't receive the item from you (referred to as an "Item Not Received" claim) and files a chargeback with their issuer.

-PayPal Seller Protection may also apply when a transaction is reversed because of a successful chargeback by a buyer or when a bank funded payment is reversed by the buyer's bank.
+PayPal's Seller Protection program may also apply when a transaction is reversed because of a successful chargeback by a buyer or when a bank funded payment is reversed by the buyer's bank.

-This section describes PayPal Seller Protection as it applies to you, but you should also be familiar with the Impact of PayPal Buyer Protection on sellers.
+This section describes PayPal's Seller Protection program as it applies to you, but you should also be familiar with the Impact of various PayPal's Buyer Protection processes on sellers.